 - Mukilteo Police Foundation: Coffee with a Cop, Chief for a Day, Cooking with Cops: $2,500

 We welcome applications from public, private, and non-profit entities with the demonstrated capacity to accomplish their proposed projects.
 This includes but is not limited to registered non-profit agencies, volunteer groups, neighborhood groups, educational organizations, public agencies, and the Chamber of Commerce.
 With limited exceptions, organizations must be based in Mukilteo.
 Those organizations not based within City limits must demonstrate, to the City’s satisfaction, the benefits and necessity of the service provided to the community of Mukilteo.

 - Execution of the Funding Agreement.

+Two copies of the Funding Agreement will be sent to each applicant along with the Project Summary Report and the Final Project Report/Request for Funds forms.
 This Agreement must be signed and submitted along with all required insurance certificates.
 The City will not process an Agreement that does not meet basic insurance requirements.

+A fully executed contract will be returned to your organization after signed by the Mayor.
 Within 60 days of the end of your project, you will be required to complete and return the Project Summary Report and the Final Budget Report/Request for Funds forms.